-activation-gestures is a list of gesture names that will override the current activation gestures, which are stored in delimiter-gestures is a list of gesture names that will override the current delimiter gestures, which are stored in \delimiter-gestures\. additional-delimiter-gestures can be supplied to add delimiter gestures without overriding the current ones.
+activation-gestures is a list of gesture names that will override the current activation gestures, which are stored in activation-gestures. additional-activation-gestures can be supplied to add activation gestures without overriding the current ones.
+See 16.2 Activation and Delimiter Gestures for a discussion of activation gestures.

+delimiter-gestures is a list of gesture names that will override the current delimiter gestures, which are stored in delimiter-gestures. additional-delimiter-gestures can be supplied to add delimiter gestures without overriding the current ones.
 See 16.2 Activation and Delimiter Gestures for a discussion of delimiter gestures.

-\activation-gestures\. additional-activation-gestures can be supplied to add activation gestures without overriding the current ones.
-See 16.2 Activation and Delimiter Gestures for a discussion of activation gestures.

-accept-from-string
+accept-from-string Function